PSR J1922+37: a 1.9-second pulsar discovered in the direction of the old open cluster NGC 6791: Results

 \subsection{Position and distance}

 We refined the pulsar position using two groups of on-off-mode observations with FAST and the same receiver.
 The observations were centered on the midpoint of the two adjacent discovery beams and fully covered the nearby region in grids.
-Each pointing was 6 minutes.
+Each pointing was 6 minutes in duration.
 The pulsar was detected in three adjacent beams, one beam reporting an S/N of $\sim17$ and two beams of $\sim7$.
-Using the S/N-weighted sum of the center of the beams, we update the pulsar position to RA = 19:22:03 and Dec = +37:46:13 with an uncertainty of the beam size ($\sim 3\arcmin$).
+Using the S/N-weighted sum of the center of the beams, we updated the pulsar position to RA = 19:22:03 and Dec = +37:46:13 with a conservative uncertainty of the beam diameter ($\sim 3\arcmin$).

 According to the position, PSR~J1922$+$37 is in the same direction as NGC~6791 with an offset of $\sim14\arcmin$ from the center of the cluster.
 Fig.~\ref{fig_NGC6791} shows the member stars of NGC~6791, which are taken from \cite{HR24} and have a membership probability greater than 30\%\footnote{\url{https://cdsarc.cds.unistra.fr/viz-bin/cat/J/A+A/686/A42\#/article}}.
-PSR~J1922+37 is slightly outside the \cite{King62} tidal radius of NGC~6791 but still within its Jacobi radius, an alternative to estimate the tidal radius \citep{BT08, HR24}.
+NGC~6791 has a half-mass radius of $r_{\rm h}=4\farcm42$ \citep{PCK+11}.
+PSR~J1922+37 is slightly outside the \cite{King62} tidal radius ($r_{\rm t}=11\farcm6$) of NGC~6791 but still within its Jacobi radius ($r_{\rm J}=29\farcm7$), an alternative to estimate the radius of gravitational influence for cluster retention \citep{BT08, HR24}.

-Moreover, using the optimal DM and position, the NE2001 electron density model \citep{CL02} gives a distance estimate of $d_{\rm NE2001}\sim4.79$~kpc, which is close to the cluster distance reported by the Milky Way star cluster survey (4.93~kpc, \citealt{KPS+13}) and that inferred from Gaia Data Release 2 \citep[$4.45\pm0.10$~kpc,][]{DMM+21}, but slightly differs from that obtained using red clump giants in the cluster \citep[$4.02\pm0.15$~kpc][]{GL12} and that using Gaia Data Release 3 \citep[$4.19\pm0.02$~kpc,][]{HR24}.
-However, the distance estimated by the YMW16 electron density model \citep{YMW16} is $d_{\rm YMW16}\sim 8.92$~kpc, about two times the distance to NGC~6791.
+Using the optimal DM and position, the NE2001 electron density model \citep{CL02} gives a distance estimate of $d_{\rm NE2001}=4.79\pm0.96$~kpc (assuming a nomial 20\% uncertainty, e.g. \citealt{SCL20}), which is close to the cluster distance, $d_{\rm NGC6791}$, reported by the Milky Way star cluster survey (4.93~kpc, \citealt{KPS+13}) and that inferred from Gaia Data Release 2 \citep[$4.45\pm0.10$~kpc,][]{DMM+21}, but slightly differs from that obtained using red clump giants in the cluster \citep[$4.02\pm0.15$~kpc][]{GL12} and that using Gaia Data Release 3 \citep[$4.19\pm0.02$~kpc,][]{HR24}.
+However, the distance estimated by the YMW16 electron density model \citep{YMW16} is $d_{\rm YMW16}= 8.9\pm1.8$~kpc, about two times the distance to NGC~6791.
+Clearly we cannot definitively argue for the association based solely on the DM.